 - Used in the last semester of plans to remind students to apply for their degree

-- These mile markers can be presentations, conferences, student organizations, etc.
+- This can be used for presentations, conferences, student organizations, job shadowing, volunteering, etc.

 - Used primarily for exams necessary for further study or certification purposes